RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 Ribbon recommends m5.xlarge or higher instance type if this instance type is available in your zone.
 Use c5.2xlarge instance type or higher to handle more calls with transcoding.

-As of release 7.2S400, only following Instance types are supported for deployment in AWS:
+As of release 7.2S400, only following instance types are supported for deployment on AWS:

   - m5.xlarge
   - m5.2xlarge